 How long do we have to complete the event?

 12 hours from start of race (7.00pm).
 All athletes will be pulled off the course after this time.

 A finisher who beats these cut off times and finishes at Charlotte Pass after reaching the summit of Mt Kosciuszko in 12 hours or less.
 A true legend!

 What do we do with the car at Charlotte Pass Village?

 One member of the support crew is dropped off at Charlotte Pass Village to accompany the athlete to the summit and back down again, and the other support crew can relax in their car at Charlotte Pass Village or join in on the atmospheric finish line there!

 You have a couple of options:

-1) The competitor can have two support people, one to support them on the bike leg and collect their bike once the competitor is on the run leg, and then drive the support car around to Thredbo.
-The other support person accompanies the competitor on the run section between Charlotte Pass and Kosciuszko, and then back down to the finish line at Charlotte Pass where they will meet up with their other support person.
+1) The competitor can have two support people, one to support them on the bike leg and collect their bike once the competitor is on the run leg.
+The other support person accompanies the competitor on the run section from Charlotte Pass Village where they will meet up with their other support person after their race.

-2) The competitor can have one support person, who rides a MTB to support the athlete on the run from Charlotte Pass to Kosciuszko and to the finish at Charlotte Pass.
+2) The competitor can have one support person, who drives to support them during the ride, and then rides a MTB (or runs) to support the athlete on the run from Charlotte Pass Village to the Kosciuszko summit and back.

 How do the handlers support the athlete?